fpagliughi/sockpp/README.md

 ## Documentation

-Some documentation is live here:
+Documentation is live here in the form of an mdBook:

 https://fpagliughi.github.io/sockpp/